Knolo

 Knolo wins

-Space-scoped isolation, fine-grained capability bounding (allowedBucketIds, callableAgentIds, connectedApps), human-in-the-loop safety for system changes.
+Space-scoped isolation, fine-grained capability bounding (allowedBucketIds, callableAgentIds, connectedApps), and human-in-the-loop gating for system changes.

-Team plan and SSO are available, and a public trust center exists — but independent reviewers in 2026 still flag 'no real enterprise security' as a gap for regulated workloads.
+Team plan and SSO exist, and a public trust center is live, but independent 2026 reviewers still flag limited enterprise security posture for regulated workloads.

 Choose Knolo if…